LIU-Binbin/much-worse-jekyll-theme/index.md

 ---
 <!-- {% include image.html url="images/photo.jpg" caption="" width="220px"  align="right" %}
 -->
- Hi, I am a physics master's student in [Prof. Xian-Lei Sheng](https://scholar.google.com/citations?user=MDetOEgAAAAJ)’s group at Beihang University, with a broad research interest in **condensed matter physics**.
-Specifically, I am focused on exploring the **topological properties** of materials and metamaterials that have exciting potential applications.
-I'm also interested in studying **strongly correlated** and **complex systems** and enjoy developing numeric techniques to study them.
+ Hi, I am a physics master's student, part of [Prof. Xian-Lei Sheng](https://scholar.google.com/citations?user=MDetOEgAAAAJ)'s group at Beihang University, and collaborating with [Prof. Shengyuan A. Yang](https://scholar.google.com/citations?user=Q-eIAcIAAAAJ) at SUTD.
+My research mainly focuses on investigating the **topological properties** of materials and metamaterials with potential applications.
+I'm also interested in studying **complex** and **strongly correlated** systems and developing numeric techniques to explore them.

   I am actively seeking a Ph.D. position in condensed matter physics and related fields, with a focus on computations and theories.